 Much more science is involved in the proper trimming of the foot than in the fitting and nailing of the shoe.
 To level and balance the foot, the shoer must first be able to determine when the foot is level.
 This is not an easy job and in cases of deformed feet, is a decidedly difficult task.

 THREE ESSENTIAL TOOLS TO BALANCE YOUR HORSES’ FEET

 Having mastered trimming, you will learn to put shoes on the horses.
 This will not be any great feat after you learn to level the foot and make shoes that fit properly.
 You will learn how to choose the right size and length of bar stock to properly fit normal hooves and nail and finish your work using the right methods and tools.

 You will have many opportunities to learn the finer points of horse handling, particularly when working with colts and horses being trimmed or shod for the first time.
 Many of our longtime customers permit the Native American Horse Education Foundation to work on their horses under my supervision.
 So students have plenty of horses to work on.
-Besides the large number of horses near the school, we supply student shoers for several riding stables and a riding school.
+Besides a large number of horses near the school, we supply student shoers for several riding stables and a riding school.
 One stable alone provides the school with over two hundred head of horses.

 You will learn a basic healthy diet for horses, how to feed horses according to the way they are used, and dealing with those problems.

 There are many livestock owners on Native American reservations, and all of them need to take care of their horses’ feet.
 By learning horseshoeing skills. livestock owners will become more self-sufficient with their horse-care, save money, have the potential to earn more money, and most importantly, improve the quality of horses on the Nation.

 Horseshoeing is a universal skill that cuts across all cultures and nations.
 If people own horses, they need to care for their horses’ feet.
 Practical skills such as horseshoeing add an important component to your course offerings.